Kevin Spacey charged over four sex attacks

 Kevin Spacey has been charged with four counts of sexual assault against three men.

-The Hollywood star, 62, was charged by the UK's Metropolitan Police on Thursday and is due to appear in court.
+The actor, 62, was charged by the UK's Metropolitan Police on Thursday and is due to appear in court.

 He also faces a charge of causing a person to engage in penetrative sexual activity without consent.